Emmanuel Emegha

-Emmanuel Esseh Emegha (born 3 February 2003) is a Dutch professional footballer who plays as a forward for Ligue 1 club Strasbourg, whom he captains, and the Netherlands national team.
-He will join Premier League club Chelsea at the summer of 2026.
+Emmanuel Esseh Emegha (born 3 February 2003) is a Dutch professional footballer who plays as a striker for club Chelsea and the Netherlands national team.

 Club career

+Born in the neighborhood of Schilderswijk, The Hague, Emegha started playing football at Vredenburch in Rijswijk.

 Sparta Rotterdam

 Emegha started his professional career at Sparta Rotterdam in 2020.
-In his first season he played 16 matches.
+In his first season, he played 16 matches.
 In the 2021–22 season, he appeared in every match until January.

 Royal Antwerp

 On 31 January 2022, Emegha signed a five-year contract with Royal Antwerp in Belgium.